 Drain valves shall be provided at low points of all trunk watermains and, where possible, installed together with valves in valve chambers.
-Drain Chambers should be connected to a storm sewer manhole, or to another technically feasible outlet point.
+Drain Chambers should be connected to a storm sewer maintenance hole, or to another technically feasible outlet point.